candoz/leave-a-message/README.md

 # Leave a Message

-A location-based textual social network.
-*Leave a Message* is a Single Page Application where the user can leave, comment and like text messages around the world.
+A web application where the user can leave, comment and like text messages around the world.

 ## Motivation